vezel-dev/ruptura/doc/tasks/assembly-injection.md

 ```

 Note that the injected assembly must have `OutputType` set to `Exe` too, since
 the .NET hosting APIs will look for an executable program entry point.
+Despite
+this, a native executable is not needed for the injected assembly, so
+`UseAppHost` can safely be set to `false` to cut down on build time and publish
+size.

 The entry point for the injected program is implemented with the
 `IInjectedProgram` interface: